 Uganda’s inequality did not just happen; it was created by NRM’s unfettered markets and politics!

-When I started writing this column some 10 years ago, in my second article to grace these pages, entitled, “SAPs will never alleviate poverty in Uganda until government swaps places with donors,” I explained a paradox that was blotting Uganda’s good economic reform legacy.
+When I started writing this column some 10 years ago, “SAPs will never alleviate poverty in Uganda until government swaps places with donors,” I explained a paradox that was blotting Uganda’s good economic reform legacy.

 I wrote that although the NRM government was deservedly receiving the plaudits for its sound economic policies (keeping inflation in single digits for nearly two consecutive decades, sustaining growth at an average rate of 7% for two sold decades), attracting foreign investments etc.), the expected benefits of these reforms and the resultant growth were not reaching the poor, particularly in the rural areas.

 In mid-2000s, a research by three German professors, Robert Kappel, Jann Lay, and Susan Steiner, entitled “Uganda: No more pro-poor growth?” also found that the poor in Uganda were no longer benefiting from the continued growth of the economy.
 That growth was now going to very few people who were already rich.

 Ten years later, Oxfam international issues a report that reveals in the past couple of decades the richest 10% of Ugandans have seen their incomes grow by 20% (making them own 36% of the country’s wealth) while the poorest 10% have seen their dwindle 2.5% of the national pie.
 In short, in Uganda, despite the progress in reducing ‘headcount’ poverty, the rich have become richer while the poor are becoming poorer.